 Find Out About Cheap Cable and Internet and Other Services for Low-Income Households

 Many low-income households qualify to receive cheap cable and internet services.
-A number of cable providers offer packages that are affordable or discounted.
+Several cable providers offer packages that are affordable or discounted.

 Moreover, the federal Lifeline program can assist in paying for internet as long as recipients meet the income requirements.

-If they qualify for other income-based government assistance programs such as Medicaid or SNAP, they will automatically qualify for Lifeline benefits.
+If they qualify for other income-based government assistance programs such as Medicaid or SNAP, they can automatically qualify for Lifeline benefits.

 Unfortunately, it is more difficult to find a car insurance policy at a low cost.
-However, there are numerous discounts that can be applied to a new or existing policy to reduce the monthly premium.
+However, numerous discounts can be applied to a new or existing policy to reduce the monthly premium.

 One way to begin paying less for car insurance is to examine your current coverage and reduce your coverage if it covers more than what you need.

-A minimum coverage policy may be all that you need and it will cost less.
+A minimum coverage policy may be all that you need, and it might even cost less.
 You can also ask your car insurance agent about any discounts that you qualify for.

 Learn About Government Loans for Houses and Other Federal Assistance